grommet/grommet/src/js/components/DataTable/README.md

 **groupBy**

 Property to group data by.
+If object is specified
+      'property' is used to group data by, 'expand' accepts array of group keys groups that will be expanded by default and 'onChangeExpand' is function that will be called after expand button is clicked with an array of keys of expanded groups

 ```
 string
+{
+  property: string,
+  expand: [string],
+  onChangeExpand: function
+}
 ```

 **onMore**